amirkaha/selenium-java/README.md

 I've made sure my scripts were mininimal, simple and easy to understand (modify) by putting any repetitive actions or lengthy webdriver navigations into seperate methods in an abstact class.

+I also chose to run my tests under different bandwidths to simulate how websites might perform when under load.
+This allowed me to itentify an issue in my Interest Slider test, which would not recogognize a particular element if the site is running slow.
+I then updated my code to me more stable and resiliant to these sorts of conditions.

-Within the tests, a user can simply parse in any different amount (eg loan ammount, year ammount) if a more specific test is required, and each test is ended with an assertion.
+Within the tests, a user can simply parse in any different amount (eg loan ammount, year ammount) if a more specific test is required.

+All tests end with assertions, and any failed assertions will be screenshotted and stored with a custom file name (that of the particular test that failed).